pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 CPython's build system includes some support for cross-compilation.
 This support is largely based on leveraging autoconf's support for cross compilation.
-This support wasn't well integrated into distutils and the compilation of the binary portions of stdlib; however, with the deprecation and removal of disutils in Python 3.12, this situation has improved.
+This support wasn't well integrated into distutils and the compilation of the binary portions of stdlib.
+The removal of distutils in Python 3.12 represents an improvement the overall situation, but there is still a long way to go before the ecosystem as a whole has fully integrated the consequences of this change.

 The specification of PEP517 means cross-platform compilation support has been largely converted into a concern for individual build systems to manage.